roobinh/css-to-the-rescue-1819/week 1/README.md

 ## 7. Closure
 Starting with the project, I had (almost) no experience with CSS.
 This project was a challenge for me, but I think I learned a lot:
--I experimented a lot; what happens if i do this or that.
+- I experimented a lot; what happens if i do this or that.
 I learned a lot from experimenting with all the different things possible in CSS.
--I learned how to make a responsive website using flexbox.
+- I learned how to make a responsive website using flexbox.
--I learned how to animate things within CSS
+- I learned how to animate things within CSS
--I learned about progressive enhancement, how to make a website responsible on all possible platforms and browsers.
+- I learned about progressive enhancement, how to make a website responsible on all possible platforms and browsers.
--I learned how to make a page interactive using CSS only.
+- I learned how to make a page interactive using CSS only.